hiibolt/rustfarm/README.md

   - Menu Display Area: 100
 - **IMPORTANT** - Navigate back to the main menu and place your cursor in the bottom left (but not completely off) of your monitor
 #### Notes
-- Siege has many random errors that which are difficult to properly predict, as many block interaction when they prompted.
-Should an error occur, you will need to manually close it. `rustfarm` will automatically get back on track once it is closed.
-This is exceptionally rare because `rustfarm` will take care of most but not all errors automatically
+- Siege has a few errors which block interaction when prompted.
+Should such an error occur, you may need to manually close it.
+This is, however, exceptionally rare because `rustfarm` will take care of most but not all errors automatically.
 ### Apex Legends
 *Under Construction*
 ### XDefiant